Policy

 To determine if there is evidence of a significant deterioration, the WSIB considers factors such as:

 While a worker may take an occasional day off from work, this is generally not indicative of a significant deterioration.
-For additional information, see 15-02-05, Recurrences.
+For additional information, refer to 15-02-05, Recurrences.

 Temporary deterioration

-Where the information supports the worker has a significant temporary deterioration, and if the individual experiences a loss of earnings, LOE benefits may be reviewed from the period of the deterioration until the worker recovers from the significant temporary deterioration as supported by clinical evidence, see “Further review of the LOE benefit” below.
+Where the information supports the worker has a significant temporary deterioration, and if the individual experiences a loss of earnings, LOE benefits may be reviewed from the period of the deterioration until the worker recovers from the significant temporary deterioration as supported by clinical evidence, refer to “Further review of the LOE benefit”.

 Likely permanent impairment or redetermination

-At the time a significant temporary deterioration is accepted, it may not be apparent that the worker requires a permanent impairment review.
-The WSIB continually monitors and assesses the health care information to decide if an initial determination or redetermination of the worker’s permanent impairment should be arranged, see 11-01-05, Determining Permanent Impairment and 18-05-09, NEL Redeterminations.
+At the time a significant temporary deterioration is accepted, refer to "Significant deteriorations post 72 months", it may not be apparent that the worker requires a permanent impairment review.
+The WSIB continually monitors and assesses the health care information to decide if an initial determination or redetermination of the worker’s permanent impairment should be arranged, refer to 11-01-05, Determining Permanent Impairment and 18-05-09, NEL Redeterminations.

 If an initial determination or redetermination of the worker’s permanent impairment is likely required, payments can be reviewed up to the point that this takes place.
-Based on the result of the initial determination or redetermination, the review period may be extended further, see "Further review of the LOE benefit" below.
+Based on the result of the initial determination or redetermination, the review period may be extended further, refer to "Further review of the LOE benefit".

 Eligibility despite a zero percent NEL rating

 A “zero percent NEL rating” means that prior to the final review, a worker does not have a permanent impairment and, therefore, is not entitled to a NEL benefit.
-Such a worker cannot request a redetermination of his or her zero percent NEL benefit.
+Such a worker cannot request a redetermination of their zero percent NEL benefit.

 However, where a worker, previously assessed at a zero percent NEL rating, suffers a significant deterioration following the final review, that worker may be eligible for a review of LOE benefits.
 If the significant deterioration is temporary, the review period ends when the worker recovers.
 If it is eventually determined that the worker may likely have a permanent impairment, the WSIB may conduct a new permanent impairment determination.